6.0

 Authentication Method

-If the database supports multiple authentication methods, a drop-down list will appear.
+If the database supports multiple authentication methods, a radio group will appear.

 Encoding